devskale/dok.so/README.md

 2. Deploy your chats from the v0 interface
 3. Changes are automatically pushed to this repository
 4. Vercel deploys the latest version from this repository

+## HTML/CSS/JS Version

+A static HTML, CSS, and JavaScript version of this landing page is available in the `dok-so-simple/` directory.
+This version provides a lightweight, client-side implementation of the design and functionality.

+To view this version, open `dok-so-simple/index.html` in your web browser.